What Is Strabismus (Crossed Eyes)?

 With normal vision, both eyes aim at the same spot.
 Our brain combines the two images from our eyes into a single, three-dimensional (3-D) image.
 This is how we can tell how near or far something is from us (called depth perception).

-When one eye is out of alignment, two different pictures are sent to the brain.
+When one eye is out of alignment, each eye sends a different signal to the brain.
 In a young child, the brain learns to ignore the image of the misaligned eye.
 Instead, it sees only the image from the straight or better-seeing eye.
 As a result, depth perception may be affected.

 Signs of Strabismus